 Non-fungible tokens, or "NFTs", have been largely in the media spotlight over the past few months, with significant projects developed in various industries.
-For example, their development in Metaverse projects is seen by many as strategic.
+Their development in Metaverse projects is seen by many as strategic.
 NFTs are used by start-ups as well as incumbent players to develop innovative digital products and services, capable of generating new revenue streams and potentially reaching new client categories.

-An NFT is a digital and cryptographic asset recorded on a blockchain, representing digital or physical items, which - unlike other assets digital that are usually interchangeable and fungible - has a nonfungible nature.
-The purchaser of the NFT is given a digital encrypted certificate that makes it possible to connect in a unique way to a smart contract realised on a blockchain platform and to subsequently access various prerogatives (such as access to a digital product, a physical product or specific services).
+An NFT is a digital and cryptographic asset recorded on a blockchain, representing digital or physical items, which - unlike other digital assets that are usually interchangeable and fungible - has a nonfungible nature.
+The purchaser of the NFT is given a digital encrypted certificate that makes it possible to connect in a unique way to a smart contract realised on a blockchain platform and to subsequently access a file not present on the platform that contains the digital product.